Dave Nicholson: Baseball career

+573 foot home run

 On May 6, 1964, during the first game of a doubleheader at Comiskey Park, Nicholson hit a home run off Moe Drabowsky of the Kansas City Athletics that either bounced off the left-field roof or entirely cleared it.
 The ball was found across the street.
 Howie Roberts, the White Sox' traveling secretary, told the Associated Press: "If it had landed on the roof, it would have a visible bruise on it.
 It cleared the roof."
 The home run was officially measured at 573 ft.
 Nicholson homered three times in that doubleheader, although he would hit just 13 home runs during the entire 1964 season.

 After the campaign, the White Sox traded Nicholson and catcher Bill Heath to the Houston Astros for pitcher Jack Lamabe and cash.
 The Astros traded Nicholson and Bob Bruce to the Atlanta Braves for Eddie Mathews, Arnold Umbach, and a player to be named later after the 1966 season.

 For his MLB career, he played in 538 games and had 1,419 at bats, 184 runs, 301 hits, 32 doubles, 12 triples, 61 home runs, 179 RBI, six stolen bases, 219 walks, 540 total bases, four sacrifice hits, 12 sacrifice flies, and seven intentional walks.
 He compiled a .212 batting mark, .318 on-base percentage and a .381 slugging percentage.